lformaggia/Pacs_BGLgeom_Ilaria_Mattia/network_diffusion/README.md

 				  file in the `data` folder if the script is executed whitin the compilation stage.

+Obviously, if you change the above parameters, you need to recompile the application with `make RELEASE=yes exec` to produce the new input file.

 ##### input.param

-In the `input.param` file a lot of parameter to describe the problem to be solved can be set.
+In the `input.param` file a lot of parameters which describe the problem to be solved can be set.
 The main parameters are the initial flags.
 We choose to solve a simple diffusion problem with tests value for the problem's parameters.